 Almost immediately there was disagreement among the directors and investors in the new Ford Motor Company.
 Malcomson, I believe, presumed that maximum profit would result from the production of expensive cars for the silk stocking trade.
 This was the seemingly successful mode of operation of the thriving French vehicle industry.
 Consistent with Malcomson’s directions, Ford designed and produced the large Model K, but he had limited enthusiasm for making big, expensive cars.
 Internal disagreements continued, and in 1905, John Gary and Henry Ford encouraged Malcomson to leave the firm.

-He sold his stock in the Ford Motor Company, but was not ready to give up on the motor vehicle industry.
-Malcomson established the Aerocar Company and built the structure you see to manufacture his vehicle.
+Malcomson sold his stock in the Ford Motor Company, but was not ready to give up on the vehicle industry.
+He established the Aerocar Company and built the structure you see to manufacture his vehicle.
 This is an 80,000-square-foot building.
 For the 1906 model year, Aerocar offered a large five passenger touring car powered by a four-cylinder, 24-horsepower, air-cooled engine.
 At this time, designers faced a challenged in cooling engines so air cooling viewed by some as a desirable strategy.
 Malcomson priced his first model at $2,800 freight on board Detroit.
 Sales were weak.
 By 1908, three models of Autocars were available, including a roadster and a full touring car with prices ranging from $1,500 to $2,200.
 The vehicles manufactured in the humble plant you see were not very popular and Aerocar went out of business in 1908.

 Detroit department store impresario, Joseph L. Hudson, earned his fortune in retail trade but also entered the auto business and served briefly as vice-president of the Detroit Auto Vehicle Company.
 This firm produced low-cost, two-cylinder cars and survived only from 1904 to 1907.
 Despite that lack of success, Hudson’s niece and her husband, Roscoe Jackson, convinced Hudson to put up the funds for a new auto firm, one that bore his name.
 More monies were raised, and in 1909, the Hudson Motor Car Company acquired the former Aerocar Company factory at Beaufait and Mack from Alexander Malcomson for their production facility.
 By late 1910, Hudson was turning out substantial production from this plant, primarily by assembling parts purchased from many suppliers.
 Atlas Engine in Indianapolis and the Buda Company of Harvey, Illinois shipped the engines to this plant on Detroit’s east side.
+At that time, a rail line ran along side this plant.

 The Hudson line of cars was an instant success, so much so that the firm quickly purchased a major plot of land at Jefferson and Conner and commissioned Albert Kahn to design a large, modern auto plant for their use.
 By1912, they shifted production from the plant you see above to their new Hudson plant.
-Parts of that facility still stands more than65 years after Hudson closed their once very active production lines in Detroit.
+Parts of that facility still stands more than 69 years after Hudson closed their once very active production lines in Detroit.
 Nevertheless, one Hudson dealer remains open in Ypsilanti, Michigan.

 I do not know if any other cars were subsequently assembled at the building you see.
 I recall reading that the Ford Motor Company once used this facility, but probably not for building cars.
 During World War II, I assume that most every factory in Detroit was occupied and operating 24/7.
 It is easy to become confused about the many manufacturing buildings lining the rail line that once terminated at the giant United States Rubber plant near Belle Isle.
 The building at the northeast corner of Beaufait and Mack resembles the Aerocar plant.
 That building, I believe, was erected by B. J. Everitt in the early years of the last century when he produced auto bodies.
 The building became, I think, the first facility of the Briggs Manufacturing firm.